Does noise cause hearing loss?

 - A one-time exposure to extremely loud noise

 - Repeated or long exposure to loud noise

 Noise-induced hearing loss happens gradually and without pain.
 It is also permanent.

 How does the noise cause hearing loss?

 Inside the inner ear is a chamber.
 This chamber holds thousands of tiny hair cells.
 These hair cells signal the auditory (hearing) nerve to send impulses to the brain.
 When you are exposed to loud or prolonged noise, the hair cells become damaged.
 When the hair cells are damaged, sound is not transmitted properly.
-Eventually, so many hair cells are damaged that a clinical hearing loss occurs.
+Eventually, so many hair cells are damaged that a hearing loss occurs.

 Are some people more likely to have hearing loss caused by noise?

 Yes.
 Some types of chemotherapy and radiation increase the risk of hearing loss from noise.
 You should be especially careful to protect your child from loud noises if they are having these treatments.

 The following are some examples of things that can be hearing hazards.

 |vacuum cleaners||construction workers||boaring or water-skiing|